Roots, Radicals, and Root Functions

 • Rational exponents and their relationship to radicals

-• Simplifying radical expressions; addition, subtraction, multiplication, division
+• Simplifying radical expressions; addition, subtraction, multiplication,

 • Solving radical equations